How to Choose the Perfect Topic for an LL.M. Personal Statement: Expert Roadmap, With Examples

 To achieve the best possible results,

-• Allocate 60 to 90 minutes for an ideation session.
+- Allocate 60 to 90 minutes for an idea-generation session.

 Here are a few guidelines for identifying events that you consider significant:

-Example: a client of mine wrote in her application essays about how she got interested in climate litigation, which inspired her decision to pursue a career in policymaking to address climate change.
+Example: a client of mine wrote in her LL.M. personal statements about how she got interested in climate litigation, which inspired her decision to pursue a career in policymaking to address climate change.
 This stemmed from a personal decision to become vegan and also involved dealing with her heritage (as she was born in Kyrgyzstan, where eating meat is deeply ingrained in culture).

-• You don’t have to do this chronologically.
+- You don’t have to do this chronologically.
 Start with the first event that comes to mind and go from there.
-Memory is associative, regardless of what you've been taught.
+Memory is associative.
 Once you recall one event, think about where the associations lead you, rather than what seems 'logical' to discuss next.
 Allow yourself to jump between experiences.

-• Don’t look for things that make immediate narrative sense.
-Life doesn’t unfold like the books and movies.
+- Don’t look for things that make immediate narrative sense.
+Life doesn’t unfold like the books and movies do.
 You’ll shape the stories into a coherent narrative later.
 For now, your job is to collect them.
 At the idea-generation stage, a 'story' is just a series of unstructured notes about what happened, where, when, with whom, and what that meant for you.

 The only criterion for writing down a story is whether it was formative.
 Was it significant to you?
 Did it change and define you?
 If yes, write it down.